 3. If you haven’t spoken on the phone yet, give your date a call on your way to meet him.
 Hearing his voice always makes me more comfortable as it takes away one layer of surprise.
 Plus, a quick chat on the phone gives you a chance to figure out exactly where he will be positioned at the meeting spot.

 4. This one pains me to say, but, be prepared to pay.
 I am slightly spiteful about this point, but believe me, even the men you’re sure will pick up the tab can surprise you.
 Having cash on hand (and not just twenties, grab a few of those small bills) will make a potentially awkward situation a little bit less awkward.

 5. Smile, breathe, and remember it’s just. a. date.
 Give yourself a few moments before you round the corner.
 Check your lip gloss, fix your hair, and take a deep breath.
 You are beautiful, fabulous, smart, and this date will go well.
+You may even get to use some of those Lovegasm tips you read about if it does.
 And if it doesn’t, cities are big, and the chance that you’ll ever see this man again is slim to none. ?